fmcdermott4/ReadMe-Generator/README.md

 ## Installation

-	Close my repository from GitHub
+	Clone the repository containing this project's code from GitHub

 ## Usage

-	Use the application in any terminal application by typing in node script.js
+	Use the application in any terminal setting by typing in node script.js

 ## License